STRC

 Stereocilin is a protein that in humans is encoded by the STRC gene.

-This gene encodes a protein that is associated with the hair bundle of the sensory hair cells in the inner ear.
+The STRC gene provides instructions for creating a protein called stereocilin, named for its location outside the stereocilia cells in the inner ear.
+This protein is associated with the hair bundle of the sensory hair cells in the inner ear.
 The hair bundle is composed of stiff microvilli called stereocilia and is involved with mechanoreception of sound waves.
+Stereocilia cells generate an electrical response to the vibrations of sound waves, crucial for normal hearing.

 This gene is part of a tandem duplication on chromosome 15; the second copy is a pseudogene.
-Mutations in this gene cause autosomal recessive non-syndromic deafness.
+Impairment of the STRC gene leads to the production of a non-functional stereocilin or prevents its production altogether.
+Consequently, this results in instability in the structure of stereocilia, hindering their optimal response to the passage of sound waves.
+In the end, the hair cells fail to convert sound waves into electrical potentials, causing hearing impairment.
+Hence, mutations in this gene cause autosomal recessive non-syndromic deafness.